-Fraser Health's year-to-date 2021/22 performance for in-hospital acquired delirium is 10.7.
-Four sites (Eagle Ridge, Langley Memorial, Mission Memorial and Peace Arch) are meeting their internal targets.
+Fraser Health's 2021/22 performance for in-hospital acquired delirium is 11.5.
+Three sites (Langley Memorial, Mission Memorial and Peace Arch) are meeting their internal targets.
 We will continue to work with our sites and programs to promote best practice prevention strategies, early recognition of delirium, and the identification of high-risk patients.